Congenital anomalies in Australia

 Prenatal diagnosis may allow for planning of pregnancy management, including:

 Congenital anomalies are classified by body system, such as nervous system, circulatory system, respiratory system and urinary system.
-While several classifications are available, the NCADC classifies anomalies according to the ninth edition of the International statistical classification of diseases and related health problems, 10th revision, Australian modification (ICD-10-AM) (IHPA 2019).
+While several classifications are available, the NCADC classifies anomalies according to the relevant edition of the International statistical classification of diseases and related health problems, 10th revision, Australian modification (ICD-10-AM) (IHPA 2019).
 For 2017, all data were mapped to the 10th edition of the ICD-10-AM.